 and wedding parties

 344 O'Brien Road, Port Angeles, WA 98362.
 Phone: 360-452-8287.
 Email:

-[email protected].
+photos and listing of prices.
+Please call for hours.
 Directions: When driving East or West on

 Highway 101, turn South onto O'Brien Road (The Washington State Patrol

 Office is located at that intersection) and drive 1/3 mile to 344 O'Brien